kadelcode/dart_codes/Control_Flow/README.md

 -   Control statements are used to control the flow of Dart program

 ## Categories of Flow Statement
--   Decision-making statements
+-   Decision-making statements(if, if...else, if else if, switch...case)
--   Looping statements
+-   Looping statements(while, do...while, for)
--   Jump statements
+-   Jump statements(break, continue)